 These stunningly beautiful photographs exemplify the strength of the Jewish people as well as the surprisingly diverse cultural history of the Caribbean.
 Now facing extinction, the Sephardic Jewish communities of the Caribbean were once so strong and influential that they helped fuel the success of the American Revolution and financed the first synagogues in the United States.

-Wyatt Gallery is an award-winning photographer who uses his photographs to raise awareness and support for communities damaged by natural disasters.
-Gallery’s work has been exhibited worldwide and is in major public, private, and corporate collections such as the Museum of Fine Arts Houston, The George Eastman House, the Museum of The City of New York, New Orleans Museum of Art, American Express, and Comcast, amongst others.
+Philadelphia native Wyatt Gallery is an award-winning photographer who uses his art to raise awareness and support for communities damaged by natural disasters.
+His work has been exhibited worldwide and is in major public, private, and corporate collections such as the Museum of Fine Arts Houston, The George Eastman House, the Museum of The City of New York, New Orleans Museum of Art, American Express, and Comcast, among others.